thewmh/wizardunicorn.ninja/index.md

   My name is William Harrison, I am a Frontend Developer.

+  # "Looking for Full Stack Wizard!!! 🧙‍♂️"
+  # "Seeking Frontend Unicorn 🦄🎉"
+  # "🗡 HTML Ninja Needed 🖤"

-  I was always seeing job posts for "Looking for Full Stack Wizard", "Seeking Frontend Unicorn", "HTML Ninja Needed", where companies seem to throw their "kitchen-sink-ideal-candidate-who-has-all-the-things-but-requires-little-pay" requirements into their job posts.
+  When looking for work, I used to see a ton of job posts with titles like the above, where companies seem to throw their "kitchen-sink-ideal-candidate-who-has-all-the-things-but-requires-little-pay" requirements into their job posts.

   Thinking it was kind of funny, while also realizing that I am some form of wizard, unicorn, and ninja (My background is in Graphic Design, Video Production, and now Frontend Development), I thought, "Hey, .ninja is a thing now, is wizardunicorn.ninja available?".
 And it was...